YouTube - Concorde Airliner

 The trial ended in mid 2010.
 In December of the same year, the French court announced a verdict.
 The French court found that the U.S. Continental Airlines must pay Air France Euros 1.08 million.

 Efforts are currently underway to restore a single Concorde Airliner.
 It is hoped that it will fly again, perhaps for charters and to perform at air shows.

 We appreciate your email, Oscar.
 Thank you.
-You can see Oscar's Concorde Airliner pictured immediately above.
+You can see Oscar's RC Concorde Airliner pictured immediately above.

 Richard Moreau sent us the above picture of his RC Concorde Airliner and informed us that details can be found at the Team RC Concorde website.
 The Concorde is about 118 in. long with a 51 in. wingspan, and weighs around 11 lbs.
 It is powered by two Schubeler 90 mm EDF units.
 Thank you, Richard.